IrisQin17/NLP-Language-Corrector/README.md

     - Currently legal input is like "src/main/java/ec504Group3/Resource/EnglishURL_List" and "src/main/java/ec504Group3/Resource/CheckFile/check-0.txt".

-        You can use the links as follows.
+        You can use the files in following directory in the project, make sure you input the absolute paths of them:
        - English Language:
          - src/main/java/ec504Group3/Resource/EnglishURL_List
          - src/main/java/ec504Group3/Resource/CheckFile/check-0.txt